enyuchou/furry-fiesta/README.md

 As mentioned above, the aim of my work was to send different files to different business partners, the first step was to manage the database.

+The most important thing of sending the customized email is to align the partner names.

 ```py
 file_list = []